szymanskidawid/EmployeeManagement/README.md

    **INSERT INTO dbo.LoginTable (username, password) VALUES ('userexample', 'passexample');**

-   *(example above does not contain any hashing, it is just for testing purposes)*
+   *(example above does not contain any password hashing, it is just for testing purposes)*

 10) You can now Run the app and check all functionalities it has.